joshhartford/joshhartford/README.md

 - 👋 Hi, I’m @joshhartford
 - 👀 I’m interested in music, trading, and accounting.
 - 🌱 I’m currently learning to code.
-- 💞️ I’m looking to collaborate on succressfully creating a beta-hedged portfolio
 - 📫 Email: pevensiejh@gmail.com

 <!---